DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 ```
 {: .output}

 And that's what we need to do to submit a job.
-Our work is done -- now the
+Our work is done; now the
 scheduler takes over and tries to run the job for us.

 ### Monitoring our job